carpentries/docs.carpentries.org/source/resources/general/glossary.md

     training in how to teach Instructor Training; a necessary step to complete Instructor Trainer checkout and certification.

 Training
-    event that provides instruction on specific competencies, knowledge, or skills; individuals who complete training become eligible for certification upon completion of the program requirements; for example, refer to **_Instructor Training_**.
+    event that provides instruction on specific competencies, knowledge, or skills; individuals who complete training become eligible for certification upon completion of the program requirements; for example, refer to {term}`Instructor Training<instructor training>`

 ```